railsuser2014/openobject-doc-book-en/3/3_6/invoice_payment.rst

 Keep Track of your Customer's Payments
 --------------------------------------

-You should efficiently keep track of payments of your customers and suppliers.
-People who have no accounting knowledge and just want to use OpenERP to keep track of their payments can work with the ``Invoicing & Payments`` access rights.
+It is important to efficiently keep track of payments of your customers and suppliers.
+People who have no accounting knowledge and just want to use OpenERP to keep an eye on their payments, can set the ``Invoicing & Payments`` access rights from the ``User`` form.

 :guilabel:`Customer Payment` allows you to register the payments you receive from your customers.
 In order to record a payment, you have to enter the customer, the payment method (= the journal) and the payment amount.
-OpenERP will automatically propose the reconciliation of this payment with open invoices or sales receipts.
+OpenERP will automatically propose the reconciliation of this payment with any open invoices or sales receipts, credit notes and (advance) payments.

-You can register such payments in OpenERP using the menu :menuselection:`Accounting --> Customers --> Customer Payment`; click `New` to register a new payment.
+You can register Customer payments in OpenERP from the menu :menuselection:`Accounting --> Customers --> Customer Payment`; click `New` to register a payment.

 .. figure::  images/account_cust_payment.png
    :scale: 75